 When you think of the must-try food in New Orleans the culinary wonders spread far beyond the French Quarter and the iconic Creole and Cajun restaurants.
 It seems there’s a handful of new places opening every month, adding to the stellar roster of delicious food you’ll likely won’t find anywhere else.
 Then there are the old (sometimes decades- or even centuries-old) favorites that make the food-bucket lists for very good reasons.
 The Uptown area is no exception — from the ambitious newcomers to the old-world landmarks — there’s much to recommend for you to try.
 Here’s just a sampler of our favorites.

 There’s a slew of restaurants along the St. Charles Avenue streetcar route, so you can hop on and off the streetcar while sampling your way between Canal Street and the Riverbend.
-For breakfast or brunch, try the Mardi Gras sandwich at Camellia Grill (626 Carrollton Ave.), a classic 1940s diner where white-jacketed staff members serve up delicacies ranging from grilled pecan pie to cherry-chocolate slushies.
-Stuffed with turkey, bacon and corned beef, it’s a meal in itself, and worth joining a fast-moving line of Tulane students, tourists and locals waiting for a seat.
+For breakfast or brunch, try the Mardi Gras sandwich at The Camellia Grill (626 S. Carrollton Ave.), a classic 1940s diner where white-jacketed staff members serve up delicacies ranging from grilled pecan pie to cherry-chocolate slushies.
+Stuffed with turkey, bacon and corned beef, it’s a meal in itself, and worth joining a fast-moving line of Tulane students, tourists, and locals waiting for a seat.

-For an outstanding gumbo and fried catfish head to High Hat Cafe (4500 Freret St.).
+For outstanding gumbo and fried catfish head to High Hat Cafe (4500 Freret St.).
 Part old-fashioned diner, part neighborhood bar and part Deep South food destination, High Hat Cafe is located in a once sleepy neighborhood thoroughfare bordering Tulane University.
 Now revitalized, the Freret Street corridor is a food and entertainment destination in its own right.
 Another plus?
 It’s only two blocks from the Alder Hotel.

 For lighter fare, like a well-curated cheese board, perhaps paired with a glass of wine, check out St. James Cheese Company (5004 Prytania St.), also home of the kid-friendly $5 Mini Moo sandwich.
 Wine and small plates rule at Bar Frances (4525 Freret St.), a lovely bistro with a seasonal menu and a large selection of natural wines, so that’s another solid bet for a great cheese plate.
 Yet another contender in that category is Cure (4905 Freret St.), a chic, dimly lit craft cocktail bar with a leafy patio and award-winning concoctions.